nogibjj/Kelly_Tong_Individual_Project_2/README.md

 This repository has CI/CD set up in Github Actions Workflows.
 The workflows include:
 - formatting, linting, testing, generate and push
 - specific query commands: create, delete, read, update
 - Archive Binary: Binary is also incorporate into the Github Actions.
-For downloading the binary, go to Github Actions, Workflows and download.
+For downloading the binary, go to Github Actions, click on one of the Workflows, go to the bottom of the page and download the file.

 ### Function